BenD150/emerald-rubyonrails/README.md

 ## Testing

-Simply run `npm run test` to execute all the test cases in `logic.test.js`.

 ## Style

 Style based off of HTML and CSS standards, as well as idiometic JavaScript.
+Flex box is used to style items in each html page.

 ## Code Organization

-Due to the game logic being implemented in JavaScript, it is largely function-based with a few global variables.
+Due to the game logic being implemented in ???, it is largely function-based with a few global variables?

 Function sections include:
-* Event Handlers: These get called by various actions the user can perform, including clicking a card or button, or pressing a key
-* Game Logic: These handle the logic of the game of set itself, including generating hints and checking if three cards are a set
-* Graphical State Changers: These toggle which sections are visible, and render the cards and the table
-* Helpers: This single function helps to shuffle a JavaScript array

-Global variables include:
-* `deck`: An arry of cards still in the deck
-* `table`: An array of cards that are currently on the table
-* `mode`: 1 for single-player and 2 for multi-player
-* `player`: The player that is currently entering a set, always 1 in single-player mode
-* `hint_count`: The number of hints to show when the player next asks for one
-* `picks`: The indexes of the cards currently picked from the table
+* Models: Held relations of the database.
+* Controllers:
+*      Application:
+*       Checks if the signed in user is an instructor and whether or not they have selected a course.
+*      Home:
+*       Responsible for rendering the homepage depending on an instructor vs. student, and also lets the instructor add new courses.
+*      Student:
+*       Allows an instructor to create students from their own roster and add them to the currently selected course.
+*      Team:
+*       Gets all of the students in the current course and allows an instructor to create a team and add the selected students to that team.
+*      Project:
+*       Renders all of the teams and allows an instructor to create a new project and add teams to it.
+*      Survey:
+*       Renders a particular student’s teammates and creates surveys that are filled out by the signed in student.
+*      Stat:
+*       Responsible for rendering the statistics for each student’s survey and gives the instructor an overall view of the team’s performance.
+* Views: Held the html for the display of each page with embedded ruby and the javascript at the end of the files for the interactive components.

+Global variables include?:
+*